alexMamaevs/sf_practice/6/README.md

     Admin access user via VM:
       vagrant ssh

-	The local project directory is translated to the virtual machine directory /mnt/MyProject You can connect to Django via http on the default port 8000 (http://localhost:8000)
+	The local project directory is mount to the virtual machine directory /mnt/MyProject You can connect to Django via http on the default port 8000 (http://localhost:8000)

 ### If there was an error loading the vagrant box, run the command